Deploy a static WordPress site

 account_id and where you want to deploy your application.
 Fill out the field in

 wrangler.toml with your Cloudflare account ID.

-Using Wrangler’s preview feature, we can quickly upload a version of our site to the Cloudflare Workers preview service, and make sure that the static export looks like we’d expect.
+Using Wrangler’s preview feature, you can quickly upload a version of your site to the Cloudflare Workers preview service and check that the static export looks as expected.
 Running

-wrangler preview will upload your static site and preview it in a browser window.
+wrangler dev will upload your static site and preview it in a browser window.

 There are some features available in WordPress sites that will not be supported in a static site environment:

 - WordPress Forms